22 Chromatic Sequences

 a.
 Ascending chromatic sequence using secondary dominants

-In this version the opening progression descends by a diatonic 3rd.
-The second chord of the initial progression is the dominant of the chord that begins the next sequence.
+In this version, the bass descends by a 3rd.
+The second chord then becomes the dominant of the next chord.

 b.
 Ascending chromatic sequence using secondary dominant seventh chords